hatim-the-dark-knight/pufflequack/README.md

 [@easydineouts](http://t.me/easydineouts_bot)

-Looking to plan a delightful dining experience?
-EasyDineout, our user-friendly Telegram web app, simplifies restaurant reservations with a seamless interface.
+Looking to plan a delightful dining experience? easydineouts, our user-friendly Telegram web app, simplifies restaurant reservations with a seamless interface.
 Here’s what you can do on easydineouts:

 1. *Explore Popular Restaurants:*
    Browse through a curated list of popular restaurants nearby, showcasing their overall ratings and price ranges for a quick overview.